conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ### Shrinker

-As column names are limited in size (63 characters), the field name can be shrunk in some cases.
-We try do to that in a smart way so its still meaningful for users.
+As column names are limited in size (63 characters), the field name can sometimes be shrunk.
+We try to do that smartly so it is still meaningful for users.
 The head characters are removed first:

 `my.reaaaally.loooooooooooooooooooooooooooooong.path.to.a.field`